pauloabelha/pauloabelha.github.io/essays/tuc.md

 And so they drift—not from weakness, but from resistance to integration.
 They fear the cost of becoming specific, because specificity ends the fantasy of being anything.
 But specificity also generates fruit.
 The Contra consumes the world but never commits to shaping it.
 And so they remain expansive, but hollow.

 To become the Ultra requires a kind of sacrifice—not of dreams, but of false multiplicity.
 You begin to say no. You let go of flattering misfits.
 You prune the masks, the poses, the borrowed fluencies.
 You begin to work with your constraints instead of against them.
-Not because you’re weak, but because you’re *willing*.
+Not because you’re weak, but because you’re willing.

 You are no longer trying to become the most admired version of a stranger.
 You are trying to become the deepest version of yourself.